anthonyo1978/taketwo-ndis/PRPs/transactions-system.md

    - for the selected contract, these variabel are: Contract start date, contract end date & contract support item code
  - Change Date Occurred to Date of Delivery & make this field mandatory
  - Try and fix the alignment on quantity section, the options feel all different sizes

+FIXED & Uplifts

+A. On the transactions screen, there is no need for more than one " Crate Transactiopn" button.
+Please remove the "Drawing Down" button, also, please remove the "+create" button.
+B. Please remove the "+ create button" next to the Eport .CSV button
+C. When creating a transaction, can you please explain the logic that determines who is retruend as someone you can create a transaction against?
+I can currently only see "Bill Hat" not sure that is correct - i thought the logic was active contract with money within date
+D. When a transaction is created, it gets like a primary key which is a unique identifier.
+The prefix is "TXN" and this uniquely identifioes each and every record, you can never have duplicateds.
+Please implemenet
+E I am not sure how this wwould work, BUT, when the user is creating a transaction, does the sysem on the UI at that point have context of the boundaries of the contract?
+I am interested in the diea that the user can only create transactions within the boundaruies of the dates of that service agreement is that makes sense?
+So for example if the date boundaries of the service agreement are between the start and end date (Start Date 01/01//2025) and the end date (01/01/2026) .... the default data is today... but if the user tries to create a txn in the past, then this must be = to or greater then the contract start date.
+It cannot be less.
+Also, if a transactipon is created after 01/01/2026 then this is also not allowed.
+I am not sure how to prevent this, but please have a think and let  meknow what options you have before we code!
+F Lets focus a little on editting of TXN.
+When a user deits a TXN, this has an impact back on that residents contract totals.
+When editting a TXN, the same behaviours need to apply as thoise that apply when creatinging the tXN.
+What i mean is that the run time formual for amount calculation needs to apply.
+SO in edit mode, the user can edit service ccode ( this doesnt really impact the contract, this is fine).
+The user can edit date of delivery, but again, this data cannot be outisde of the boundaries of the contract (start date > end date) of the agreement from which it draws down.
+So there may need to be a similar patten here that we deployed on txn creation, perhaps an even simpler flow here? ( keep it super simple) Quantity can be editted butß changing this is now touching the Amount calculation, and this should display in runtime.
+The formula again is amount = QTY * Unit price = total, therefore, touching qty or unit price will immediately affect the amount.
+The users can only edit quantity or unit proce but not qty.
+NOte can be updated.
+G. When i create a TXN, i have the option to add a "description" to the description filed.
+This is great.
+When i then edit that transaction, i firstly open that TXN and see the filed which was previouosly called "description" now presented but it is called "Note" The desription not text persists, but i wonder if this filed name could please be consistent.
+Also, without bloating the UI, could we please think of  way to lock down earlier comments (these really matter for auditting i think as we essentially changing MONEY) so allow the user to add comments ( in fact force at least 10 character entry) and then when this change is made, please captire the comment and time stamp.
+Later we will think about system wide auditting!